joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 Believe in, trust, and obey the one who is True and Right and has, is, and will make all things right with Him--Jesus Christ.

->Revelation 22:8-21 (CSB) I, John, am the one who heard and saw these things.
+>Revelation 22:8-21 I, John, am the one who heard and saw these things.
 When I heard and saw them, I fell down to worship at the feet of the angel who had shown them to me.
 But he said to me, “Don’t do that!
 I am a fellow servant with you, your brothers the prophets, and those who keep the words of this book.
 Worship God!”
 >
 >Then he said to me, “Don’t seal up the words of the prophecy of this book, because the time is near.
 Let the unrighteous go on in unrighteousness; let the filthy still be filthy; let the righteous go on in righteousness; let the holy still be holy.”
 >